aiida-cusp/aiida-cusp/docs/source/user_guide/datatypes/inputs/poscar.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to further analyze or re-use structures the :class:`~aiida_cusp.data.VaspPoscarData` class offers several methods to retrieve the stored structure.
-In particular, three different methods are available to recover the stored structure data in different formats:
+In particular, four different methods are available to recover the stored structure data in different formats:

 .. automethod:: aiida_cusp.data.VaspPoscarData.get_poscar